howdyai/botkit/packages/docs/reference/webex.md

 ```

 ### constructor new WebexAdapter()
-Create a Slack adapter.
-See [SlackAdapterOptions](#slackadapteroptions) for a full definition of the allowed parameters.
+Create a Webex adapter.
+See [WebexAdapterOptions](#webexadapteroptions) for a full definition of the allowed parameters.

 ```javascript
 const adapter = new WebexAdapter({